gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.40: Adding Sandbox testing (previously a Pro version) to the lite version.
+Using WP table prefix, if it exists.
+[July 17, 2012]
 * V3.33: Testing compatibility with WP 3.4.
 [July 11, 2012]
 * V3.31: Minor bug fixes.
 [July 6, 2012]
 * V3.30: Adding editable select in the product definition screen.
 [July 5, 2012]